ringcentral/ringcentral-softphone-ts/README.md

 ## Todo

 - Try other payload types, such as OPUS
+  - tried OPUS/16000, but the received packets are quite small and cannot be played
 - support callerId
 - do not hard code `domain` and `outboundProxy`
 - send audio to remote peer